afcarl/what-science-one-did-to-my-brain/slides.md

 # Science as measurement of the world

-> The fundamental activity of science is quantitatively measuring or qualitatively describing the natural world.
+> A fundamental activity in science is quantitatively measuring or qualitatively describing the natural world.

 > - T1 Bamfield: Starfish flipping.
 > - T2 Measurement: Antimicrobial properties of traditional Chinese herb extracts.